netceteragroup/ncau-java10-11-12/README.md

  * the `newwithi101112` module contains code that demonstrates new APIs with Java 10, 11 & 12
    * `src/main/sh` contains demos for the single source file launch and the shebang launch
+   * `NativeClass.java` and `newwith10-11-12/pom.xml` show how to generate JNI header files with javac

 # Further Readings